Outputs from NAIC 2017 are now available

-The National Audit of Intermediate Care was launched in November 2011 as a partnership project between the British Geriatrics Society, the Association of Directors of Adult Social Services, AGILE, the Royal College of Occupational Therapists, the Royal College of Physicians (London), the Royal College of Nursing and the Benchmarking Network.
+The National Audit of Intermediate Care was launched in November 2011 as a partnership project between the British Geriatrics Society, the Association of Directors of Adult Social Services, AGILE, the Royal College of Occupational Therapists, the Royal College of Physicians (London), the Royal College of Nursing and the NHS Benchmarking Network.
 The Patient’s Association and The Royal College of Speech and Language Therapists became partners in 2013.

 To meet the challenge of an ageing population, we need to understand how best to support older people at vulnerable times; particularly when they are at risk of hospital admission or being discharged from hospital.
 Intermediate Care provides alternative, community based services to better meet the needs of older people and enable more efficient patient flows through the health and social care system.

 “The conference proved a very useful opportunity to on one level get a gauge of the many number of ways Intermediate Care is being tackled but also to benchmark one’s own practice and progress.
 I certainly came away with a number of clear ideas in my head for discussion and to put forward locally.”

 The National Audit of Intermediate Care aims to take a whole system view of the effectiveness of intermediate care, to develop quality standards and patient outcome measures and to assess local performance against the agreed, national standards.
 Identification of potential productivity gains in intermediate care and linked potential cost savings in secondary care are key outputs of the project.
 The NAIC reports were welcomed by the Department of Health and NHS England as an important contribution to our understanding of how intermediate care services have developed nationally.